thegrayeminence/material-manager/readme.md

 **Ambient Occlusion**: Simulates how light is occluded in crevices and corners.<br>
 **Normal/Height Maps**: Add surface detail by simulating additional geometry. <br>

-By applying this combination of real-world equations and optically-analagous bitmaps, PBR systems can achieve consistent results under different lighting conditions, making them a standard in creating realistic/photo-realistic 3D visuals.
+By applying this combination of real-world equations and standardized bitmaps, PBR materials can achieve consistent results under different lighting conditions, making them the current standard in creating photo-realistic 3D renders.

 ### Built With
 #### Primary Frameworks/Libraries Used: